McMasterRS/lm_building-modern-SPAs/pre-module.md

 ---
 layout: default
-title: Pre-workshop Material
+title: Pre-module Material
 nav_order: 3
 ---

 # Pre-module Material

-We will start by providing a brief introduction to the programming languages, frameworks and tools used in this workshop.
+We will start by providing a brief introduction to the programming languages, frameworks and tools used in this learning module.
 We will also guide you through the process of creating and setting up the single-page application used in this learning module on your local machine.

 ![NextJS-MUI](assets/img/nextjs-mui.png)_Image retrieved from [itnext.io](https://itnext.io/next-js-with-material-ui-7a7f6485f671)_